jjmontesl/ddd/README.md

 ## Features

 - Procedurally generate, alter and align 2D and 3D geometry
-- Object catalog ("prefabs") management
+- Object catalog ("prefabs") management (object and geometry instancing).
 - Export 2D to SVG and PNG
 - Export 3D to GLTF, FBX or OBJ
 - TTF based generation of text geometry